 Other tropes present in the series:

-- Unknown Rival: ...
-Or at least Dan thinks so.
-Gen doesn't consider him any different from anyone else from Kuromoku-gumi/Rusty Nailers.
+- Unknown Rival: At least Dan thinks he's actually a rival to Gen. Gen doesn't consider him any different from anyone else from Kuromoku-gumi/Rusty Nailers.